-Fall.
+Fall or spring.
 3 or 4 credits.
+Not offered 1995-96.
 Staff.

 Devoted to new topics in the field.
-The specific content and emphasis vary depending upon the interests of the faculty member teaching the course.
-[ILRIC 339 The Political Economy of Mexico Fall.
+The specific content and emphasis vary depending upon the interests of the faculty member teaching the course.]
+ILRIC 339 The Political Economy of Mexico Fall.
 3 credits.
-Not offered 1998-99.
 M. Cook.
 Explores the range of challenges affecting contemporary Mexican politics, society, and economic development-from democratization to immigration to NAFTA.
-The course provides both an introduction to Mexican political economy for those with no prior background and an opportunity for students with more knowledge of Mexico to explore a research topic in greater depth.]
+The course provides both an introduction to Mexican political economy for those with no prior background and an opportunity for students with more knowledge of Mexico to explore a research topic in greater depth.
 ILRIC 499 Directed Studies For description, see the section, Collective Bargaining, Labor Law, and Labor History.
-ILRIC 533 Western Europe, the United States, and Japan in a Changing World Economy Fall.
-4 credits.
-Graduate students.
-L. Turner.
+ILRIC 532 Labor in Developing Economies Spring.
+3 credits.
+For graduate students.
+G. Fields.